FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Dataset Construction

 \subsection{Preprocessing}

-We crawled 18,433 junior high school physics examination questions in China from 2015 to the present from public sources, including only those with free-text answers and excluding multiple-choice and true/false questions.
-Each original question contains a \textit{question text} and an \textit{explanation text that includes the reasoning steps}.
+We crawled 18,433 junior high school physics exam questions in China from 2015 to 2024 from public sources, including only those with free-text answers and excluding multiple-choice and true/false questions.
+Each raw question contains a \emph{question text} and an \emph{explanation text that includes reasoning steps}.
 We eliminated questions requiring diagrams.

-Subsequently, we filtered the questions by assessing the presence of numerical values within the explanation and confirming that the final answer was numerical.
-Utilizing a rule-based approach, we extracted the \textit{final numeric answer}, including its corresponding unit, from the explanation.
-It was observed that for 487 instances, the final answer had not been accurately extracted from the explanations, prompting us to perform manual computations and annotations to determine the correct final answers for these questions.
-Following the preprocessing phase, we compiled an initial dataset comprising 6,306 questions.
+We filtered the questions by identifying the presence of numerical values within the explanation and confirming that the final answer was numerical.
+Using regular expressions, we extracted the \emph{final numerical answer} including its unit from the explanation.
+We found that for 487 questions, our regular expressions did not return results, so we manually extracted their answers from the explanation text.
+After this preprocessing, we compiled an initial dataset comprising 6,306 questions.